 Adding images to markdown looks like following

 Note: Don’t get confuse the image markup with link markup.
-Images have an exclamation mark ! at the start.
+Images have an exclamation mark

 Tables